Behold2468/Project-3-/README.md

 # Project-3-

 Down below is the output once the code has ran.
 To excute, just run the task.py.
-I've used IDLE (Python 3.6 32-bit) to run the script along with Notepad ++ to make changes.
+I've used IDLE (Python 3.6 32-bit) on my Windows machine to run the script along with Notepad ++ to make changes.
 When running using IDLE, it says restart along with a path.
 It takes about 45 sec to 1 min for it to result the output data.